blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Video.md

 # Types
 - Interlaced
-- Interlaced video is a technique for doubling the percieved frame rate of a video without consuming more bandwidth.
-It only contains two fields fo a video frame captured conescutively.
+- Interlaced video is a technique for doubling the perceived frame rate of a video without consuming more bandwidth.
+It only contains two fields for a video frame captured consecutively.
 This enhances motion perception and reduces flicker by taking advantage of the phi phenomenon (illusory ).
 	- Fields
-		- One of the many still images which are displayes sequentially to create the impression of motion on the screen.
+		- One of the many still images which are displayed sequentially to create the impression of motion on the screen.
 Two fields comprise one video frame.
-		- When fields are displayed on a video monitor, they are interlaced so that the ocntent of one field will be used on all of the odd-numbered lines on the screen and the other field will be displayed on the even lines.
+		- When fields are displayed on a video monitor, they are interlaced so that the content of one field will be used on all of the odd-numbered lines on the screen and the other field will be displayed on the even lines.
 		- Converting fields to a still frame image requires a process called deinterlacing, in which the missing lines are duplicated or interpolated to recreate the information that would have been contained in the field.
 However, since each field contains only half of the information, deinterlaced images do not have the resolution of a full frame.
 	- Frames
 		- Video